CodeSpace-Team/approaching-a-project-and-version-control-2.0/01_Setting Up Your Project.md

 ## Activities

-1. Set Up Live Server:
+1. First Project Setup:

-   - Install the Live Server extension.
+   - Make sure you have followed the steps above for creating your first project and have added provided code snippets to respective files.
-   - Create a basic `index.html` file and test it in the browser using Live Server.
+   - Open your project with Live Server to see what it looks like.

 2. Customise Your Workspace: